Vernon A. Walters: Diplomatic career

 Walters was then United States Ambassador to the United Nations from 1985 to 1989 and ambassador to the Federal Republic of Germany from 1989 to 1991, being responsible on behalf of the United States for the preparations of the Treaty on the Final Settlement with Respect to Germany.
 In 1986, he received the Golden Plate Award of the American Academy of Achievement.
 In 1987 he visited Fiji, two weeks after Timoci Bavadra came to office.
 Bavadra wanted to create a nuclear-free zone in Fiji.
 William Bodde Jr. had said previously about this: "a nuclear free zone would be unacceptable to the US given our strategic needs (...) the US must do everything possible to counter this movement".
 Walters spoke with Bavadra and Sitiveni Rabuka.
 Two weeks later Bavadra was overthrown by Rabuka.

 Retirement and death

+The Washington Post wrote in 1985 that despite being unknown to the public, "no one has been closer to this country's foreign affairs since World War II".
+CIA director Richard Helms said "I can't think of anyone who has had a more extraordinary career.
+Who's been to all the places that Dick Walters has been to?"
+Walters said "I think I tell a lot" in his autobiography, but believe me, I couldn't tell the half of it".

-During the 1990s, after he had retired from public life, Walters worked as a business consultant and was active on the lecture circuit.
+During the 1990s, after he had again retired from public life, Walters worked as a business consultant and was active on the lecture circuit.
 On November 18, 1991, he was presented with the Presidential Medal of Freedom by President George H. W. Bush.
 He wrote another book, The Mighty and the Meek (published in 2001), which profiled famous people with whom he had worked during his life.

+Walters was a bachelor, stating that he "married the U.S. government a long time ago".
 Upon his death in 2002 he was buried in Arlington National Cemetery.